aisamanra/electric-boogaloo/README.md

 null  int  integer  real  text  blob  date
 ~~~

 or the name of a table declared in the source file.
+By default
+all values are given the `NOT NULL` qualifier, but this can be
+avoided by ending a type name with a `?` operator.

 All tables get an implicit `id` column of the form